 NOTE: Certificate students don’t have opportunity for global study outside courses comprising program.

 Directors of local, state and federal disaster programs.
 Public health preparedness positions.
 Contractor, volunteer and non-profit disaster related positions.

 Response management; plans development and review; operations management; program evaluation

 - Application Deadline: December 4, 2019

 (The Graduate School Application is a common application system for UNC-Chapel Hill programs.)

 See program details in GPS for requirements such as prequisites, prior degree, work experience, any test score waivers, as well as a tuition estimate and program overview.

 - We do not require that you list faculty who support your application.
 Such information is not considered in the admissions process.
-You are also not required to list faculty with whom you'd like to work, but this information can be helpful to the admissions committee.
+You are asked to list faculty with whom you'd like to work; this information can be helpful to the admissions committee.

 Applicant information, including North Carolina residency information.

 Area(s) of interest